 God's love is expressed in our ministry to anyone who needs love and support.

-At Knox we strive to be a caring community for our members, friends, and neighbours.
-Please call the church office when you are aware of a family member or friend that has been admitted or will be admitted to hospital.
-Rev Shirley Gale visits Guelph General Hospital twice a week even when we have nobody known to be admitted, just to be certain we haven’t missed anyone.
+Please call the church office when you are aware of a family member or friend that has been admitted or will be admitted to the hospital so we can arrange a visit.

 PASTOR’S AID VISITORS

-Most of those visited are seniors and these visits not only remind them that they are important and valued sisters and brothers in Christ Jesus, but helps to keep these members meaningfully included as part of the Knox family.
-These visits provide opportunities to hear from these members and to share with them the news regarding the life and ministries of Knox Church.
+These visits remind those visited that they are important and valued sisters and brothers in Christ Jesus.
+We seek to keep each one meaningfully included in the Knox family.
+These visits provide opportunities to hear from them, respond to their needs, and share with them the news regarding the life and ministries of Knox Church.
+Each Christmas season, the Pastors' Aid Visitors deliver to each one, a Poinsettia or an appropriate gift.

-It is the experience of the Pastors’ Aid Visitors that this a ministry they find both enriching and most enjoyable, as one of the Pastors’ Aid Visitors, said, “these visits are some of the most meaningful experiences I have as a member of the church family and as a way to express my faith.”
+The experience of being a Pastors' Aid Visitor is summed up in the words of one of our Visitors: "these visits are some of the most meaningful experiences I have as a member of the church family and as a way of expressing my faith."

 Facing Tough Times??